Colin1860/Colin1860.github.io/cv.md

 ## Projects

 - **Sguaba - hard-to-misuse rigid body transforms** — https://github.com/helsing-ai/sguaba
-  This is an open source library that I helped stabilize and rollout and internally, and now I help with maintianing it.
+  This is an open source library that I helped stabilize and rollout internally, and now I help with maintaining it.
 It's main purpose is to cleverly utilize Rust's type system so that rigid body transforms (eg, from one coordinate system into another) are harder to get wrong.

 - **Gossip Glomers - Distributed systems challenge** - https://github.com/Colin1860/gossip-glomers
   My take on challenge 6 of the distributed systems challenge from fly.io.
 In this challenge I built a totally available, [read-commited](https://jepsen.io/consistency/models/read-committed) distributed key value store in Rust.